 In a May 2014 interview on Fox News, host Bret Baier repeatedly asked Vietor – who claimed that he himself had been present in the White House Situation Room on the night of the Benghazi attacks nearly two years earlier, whether President Obama had been in that room as well.
 Vietor replied that Obama had been somewhere else in the White House.
 When Baier pushed Vietor to disclose precisely where Obama was on that night, Vietor responded with annoyance: “I don’t know.
 I don’t have a tracking device on him in the residence.”

-In the same May 2014 interview with Bret Baier, Vietor said that he was also “among the people who [had] prepped Susan Rice” — America’s then-ambassador to the United Nations — for her slate of five major television interviews about Benghazi on September 16, 2012.
-In those interviews, Rice claimed, falsely, that according to the “best information at present,” the deadly attack in Benghazi was not a premeditated assault but rather a “spontaneous reaction” to “a hateful and offensive video that was widely disseminated throughout the Arab and Muslim world.”
-Addressing Vietor, Baier cited newly uncovered White House emails that revealed a coordinated attempt to “reinforce” President Obama and to portray the Benghazi terrorist attack as having been “rooted in an Internet video, and not a failure of policy” by the Obama administration.
-Moreover, Baier repeatedly pressed Vietor to disclose what role he himself may have played in altering the talking points for Rice by changing the word “attacks,” to “demonstrations.”
-Vietor replied that he “maybe” had changed the word but did not “really remember.”
+In the same interview, Vietor said that he was also “among the people who [had] prepped Susan Rice” — America’s then-ambassador to the United Nations — for her slate of five major television interviews about Benghazi on September 16, 2012 – interviews in which she claimed, falsely, that according to the “best information at present,” the deadly attack in Benghazi was not a premeditated assault but rather a “spontaneous reaction” to “a hateful and offensive video that was widely disseminated throughout the Arab and Muslim world.”
+Baier, citing newly uncovered White House emails that revealed a coordinated attempt to portray the Benghazi terrorist attack as having been “rooted in an Internet video, and not a failure of [Obama administration] policy,” repeatedly pressed Vietor to disclose what role he himself may have played in crafting and altering Rice’s talking points.
+Vietor replied that he “maybe” had made some changes to those talking points but did not “really remember.”
 This prompted Baier to ask incredulously, “You don’t remember?”
 To which Vietor replied: “Dude, this was two years ago.
 We’re still talking about the most mundane thing….
 We’re talking about the process of editing talking points.
 That’s what bureaucrats do all day long.
 Your producers edit scripts multiple times.”

 In early April 2012, the Obama administration confirmed that members of the Muslim Brotherhood, which had emerged as a powerful political force in Egypt following the overthrow of longtime president Hosni Mubarak, had recently met with U.S. officials including White House staffers.
 “Following Egypt’s revolution, we have broadened our engagement to include new and emerging political parties and actors,” Vietor told the media.
 “The meeting … with working-level [national security staff] officials,” he added, “is just one in a series of meetings between U.S. officials, members of Congress, and representatives of the Muslim Brotherhood.”
 “It is in the interest of the United States to engage with parties that are committed to democratic principles, especially nonviolence,” Vietor stated as well.

-In 2015, the Obama administration and the leaders of five other nations negotiated with Iran an agreement that, according to President Obama and his spokespeople, represented a highly significant step towards thwarting Iran’s nuclear ambitions.
-On April 7, 2012 — some three years before the accord was finalized — Vietor stated emphatically that no uranium enrichment whatsoever would be permitted under any agreement with Iran: “Our position is clear: Iran must live up to its international obligations, including full suspension of uranium enrichment as required by multiple U.N.
+On April 7, 2012, Vietor stated emphatically that no uranium enrichment whatsoever would be permitted under any U.S. nuclear agreement with Iran: “Our position is clear: Iran must live up to its international obligations, including full suspension of uranium enrichment as required by multiple U.N.
 Security Council resolutions.”
-But on March 19, 2015, the Associated Press quoted Vietor saying that “agreement on Iran’s uranium enrichment program could signal a breakthrough for a larger deal aimed at containing the Islamic Republic’s nuclear activities,” and that a tentative deal that was now being discussed would impose “limits on the number of centrifuges Iran can operate to enrich uranium.”
+But three years later, on March 19, 2015, the Associated Press quoted Vietor saying that “agreement on Iran’s uranium enrichment program could signal a breakthrough for a larger deal aimed at containing the Islamic Republic’s nuclear activities,” and that a tentative deal that was now being discussed would impose “limits on the number of centrifuges Iran can operate to enrich uranium.”
 In other words, Iran could continue uranium enrichment, though within certain limits.